Make sure your article is scannable

 In other words, avoid large blocks of text.

-Keep paragraphs to no more than four lines of text in a Google Doc.
+If in doubt, keep paragraphs to no more than three lines of text in a Google Doc.

-Break it up with lists and creative formatting.
+Break your slabs of text up with lists and creative formatting.
 Bit of bold here.
 Bit of italic there.
 Highlight the words and phrases you want to emphasise.
 Just don't overdo it.

 White Space (the Web Designer's Best Friend).